 Line Editing and Copyediting

-This level of editing takes place when your book is structurally complete, you’re confident that the story and plot are sound, and you’ve finished your own editing.
-If you want to hire an editor for a developmental edit, that should come first.
+Line editing and copyediting take place when your book is structurally complete, you’re confident that the story and plot are sound, and you’ve finished your own editing.

 I want to thank you for a job phenomenally well done.
 Every insight you provided helped the clarity of my meaning.